kattrali/fuller.li/content/posts/monitoring-inspircd-mrtg.md

 This guide will show you how to configure MRTG to show statistics from an InspIRCd IRC server, this will include user counts and channel counts.
-This guide assumes you already have InspIRCd and MRTG setup and working.
-You can see an example of this working at [Sector 5D](http://hydra.sector5d.org/).
+This guide assumes you already have InspIRCd and MRTG setup and working. <s>You can see an example of this working at [Sector 5D](http://hydra.sector5d.org/).</s>

 ### InspIRCd config